-Here is another recycled craft idea.
+This is my second recycled craft idea using disposable cookie sheets!.
 I’m always on the look out for interesting things to make out of the unexpected.
-I found some disposable cookie sheets at the Dollar store and have held onto them a while until inspiration hit.
+I found some disposable cookie sheets at the Party City and have held onto them a while until inspiration hit.
 And then one day, it occurred to me that maybe they might make some great faux tin tiles.

 For this project I used:

 Are you new to the Sitcom?
 Be sure to check out my Frequently Asked Questions Page!

 Begin by measuring out and cutting (3 ea.)
 7″ squares from each cookie sheet.
 Use a ruler to measure them and mark the cookie sheet by pressing a knitting needle along the ruler, then simply cut them out with scissors.
 Then take the ruler and score 1/4″ from all four sides of your square using the knitting needle.

 Use the scissors to clip a notch in each corner.
 Then fold the metal over carefully along your scored seam.
 This will create a smooth finished edge for each tile.

 I then drew out some patterns on paper.
 Laying the metal tile on top of a folded towel, I used a knitting needle to press the design into the metal.
 For your convenience, you can download the free patterns from my pattern page.